stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *A beam of crackling energy bestowed upon you by your patron streaks toward your foe.*

-Make a ranged spell attack against a target that you can see within range.
+Make a ranged evocation attack against a target that you can see within range.
 On a hit, the target takes 1d10 + your spellcasting ability modifier damage - type of damage is determine by your choice of patron.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, instead of this spell dealing one additional die of damage, you make an additional ranged spell attack.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, instead of this spell dealing one additional die of damage, you make an additional ranged evocation attack.
 This second attack can be at the same target or a different target within range.

 ## Fire Bolt
 *Evocation Cantrip*<br>